SimonMaracine/Nine-Morris-3D/README.md

 # Nine Morris 3D

-## A nine men's morris implementation in 3D.
+## A nine men's morris implementation in 3D

 ### Details:
 It is a free casual board game with hopefully beautiful 3D graphics.
 It has five game modes: standard (nine men's morris), jump, jump+, twelve men's morris and hunt, each with their AIs.
 Games can be saved and continued later.
 AI and other settings are configurable.
-Works on Linux and Windows.
+It runs on Linux and Windows.

 ### Tags:
 - Casual